 - DEC has specific regulations that govern the identification, assessment, cleanup and closure of leaking UST sites.
 Because of the complex nature of contamination sampling and remediation, we recommend that you refer to Articles 2 and 3 of the UST regulations, 18 AAC 78, and the UST Procedures Manual.
-This fact sheet on the cleanup of leaking UST sites (PDF 494K) might be helpful.
+This fact sheet on the cleanup of leaking UST sites might be helpful.

 - What is Cost Recovery?